viraj-nikam/canvas/readme.md

 Getting a new instance of Canvas up and running is simple.
 You can choose either of the following options:

-Use Composer:
+Option 1 - Use Composer:

 ```sh
 composer create-project austintoddj/canvas
 ```

-Download the repository:
+Option 2 - Download the repository:

 ```sh
 git clone https://github.com/austintoddj/Canvas.git
 ```

-Once the project has downloaded, run composer:
+If you chose option 1, skip this step.
+If you chose option 2, run `composer` in the project root:

 ```sh
 composer install